C3 – Total water use in the Republic of Armenia

 International targets

-UN SDG 6, target 6.4 By 2030 to substantially increase water use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity.
+UN SDG 6, target 6.4 By 2030 to substantially increase water-use efficiency across all sectors and ensure sustainable abstraction and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity.

 Republic of Armenia Water Code (adopted on 4 June, 2002).